 Visiting the Singapore Zoo a decade ago and again in 2022 made me realize it’s an evergreen spot – you’ll never get bored of it.
-Like most Singapore’s tourist spots, a lot has changed with the zoo, it’s bigger with the River Wonders addition.
+Like most of Singapore’s tourist spots, a lot has changed with the zoo, it’s bigger with the River Wonders addition.

 While I paid much more this time at SGD $44 just for the Singapore Zoo (it’s SGD $50 as of 2023), I recommend it regardless of its price.
 Here goes my Singapore Zoo Itinerary for a 1-day trip!
 To those who haven’t been to this zoo before, River Safari is its latest edition.